tonybaloney/django-plugin-audit/README.md

 # TODO

-The inspection tool works better if the PyCharm inspector can detect the virtual environment and has the correct packages installed.
+* The inspection tool works better if the PyCharm inspector can detect the virtual environment and has the correct packages installed.
-Many of the rules within pycharm-security check that a certain package exists in the environment to reduce false positives.
+* Many of the rules within pycharm-security check that a certain package exists in the environment to reduce false positives.
+* The published artifacts are all in JSON.
+This could _either_ be in HTML, or, a script to download the artifacts, combine them and produce a report
+* Figure out how to assess the requirements.